Dahlia (horse): Spring

 Dahlia began her second season in April in the Prix de la Grotte, a trial for the Poule d'Essai des Pouliches over 1600 metres at Longchamp, and won easily from Gay Style.
 In the Poule d'Essai des Pouliches she faced the leading French filly Allez France for the first time.
 She finished third of the eleven runners, beaten two and a half lengths and a neck by Allez France and Princess Arjumand.
 On 20 May Dahlia was moved up in distance when she faced Princess Arjumand again in the Prix Saint-Alary over 2000 metres at Longchamp: the favourite for the race however, was Virunga who was unbeaten in two races.
 Ridden as usual by Bill Pyers, and starting at 5.4/1, Dahlia overtook Virunga early in the straight and won by one and a half lengths, with Kashara taking third ahead of Princess Arjumand.
-In the Prix de Diane at Chantilly Racecourse on 10 June, Dahlia faced a rematch with Allex France, who had run poorly in the Prix Lupin.
+In the Prix de Diane at Chantilly Racecourse on 10 June, Dahlia faced a rematch with Allez France, who had run poorly in the Prix Lupin.
 She again proved no match for her rival but finished four lengths clear of the other 23 runners, including Virunga.